Quantum Monte Carlo study of Doppler broadening of positron annihilation radiation in semiconductors and insulators: Introduction

 Positron annihilation spectroscopy is a powerful method for detecting, quantifying, and identifying defects in crystalline solids such as metals, alloys, semiconductors, and complex oxides \cite{TuomistoRMP2013}.
 In order to determine the atomic and electronic structures responsible for the observed annihilation radiation, theoretical considerations and computational methods are needed.
 Accurate calculations require well defined and practical \textit{ab initio} methods.

 So far, the only practical method to support positron experiments for defects is the two-component density-functional theory (DFT) for electron-positron systems \cite{BoronskiPRB1986}.
 It is a powerful method for modeling solid-state systems with positrons annihilating either from a delocalized state or from trapped states in open-volume defects.
+At best, a combination of high-quality experiments and modeling can help to identify point defects in semiconductors \cite{WiktorPRB2016,TuomistoPRL2017}, complex oxides \cite{KarjalainenPRB2020,MakkonenJPCM2016} as well as semiconductor alloys \cite{ishibashi2016,ProzheevaAPL2017,ishibashi2019} and novel metallic alloys \cite{TuomistoAM2020}, to name only a few recent examples.
 However, in addition to the usual electronic exchange-correlation energy, one has to approximate and parametrize the electron-positron correlation energy and the so-called enhancement factor that describes the screening of the positron by electrons when calculating the positron annihilation rate.
 Momentum-space quantities such as the annihilating-pair momentum density (APMD), which is directly related to the Doppler broadening of the annihilation radiation, are not well-defined in the DFT framework \cite{MakkonenPRB2014}.
-Instead, approximations are needed, which again are based on parametrized enhancement factors (see, for example, Refs. \cite{Daniuk1987,*Jarlborg1987} and \cite{alatalo1996}).
+Instead, approximations are needed, which again are based on parametrized enhancement factors (see, for example, Refs.~\cite{Daniuk1987,*Jarlborg1987} and \cite{alatalo1996}).
 Often the only way to justify the choice of a particular combination of approximations for a given problem is experimental validation \cite{MakkonenPRB2006}.

-Modeling of correlated densities or momentum space quantities from first principles without the aforementioned approximations requires in practice the application of many-body wave function methods \cite{DrummondPRL2011} or many-body perturbation theory \cite{hofierka2022}.
+Modeling of correlated densities or momentum space quantities from first principles without the aforementioned approximations requires in practice the application of many-body wave function methods \cite{DrummondPRL2011} or many-body perturbation theory \cite{green2015,hofierka2022}.
 Thanks to the development of the available computing capacity and suitable methods this is becoming possible.
 Recently it has been demonstrated for a small benchmark set of systems that quantum Monte Carlo (QMC) calculations based on variational and diffusion Monte Carlo (VMC and DMC) can be used for real inhomogenous periodic solids \cite{SimulaPRL2022}.
 The QMC method can predict parameter-free positron lifetimes of defect-free solids with an accuracy that is on average better than that of existing two-component DFT approximations \cite{SimulaPRL2022}.